 Move the caption box

-- Move the caption box: touch and hold, then drag up or down.
+- To move the caption box: Touch and hold, then drag up or down.

-- Hide captions and turn off Live Caption: drag the caption box off the bottom of your screen.
+- To hide captions and turn off Live Caption: Drag the caption box off the bottom of your screen.

 Change Live Caption settings